-The Minister of Health announced in 2022 that Galway Hospice would be re designated as a Section 38 organisation and the directors have worked with the HSE and the Department of Health during 2023 to complete the re designation process and a Section 38 service agreement was signed with the HSE on 31 January 2024.
-The redesignation will result in all core services provided by the company being fully funded during 2024 which will ensure that the essential services that the Company provides are sustainable in the future.
-It has been agreed with the HSE that governance the community palliative care team in Mayo who are currently HSE employees will transfer to the Company once the re-designation process has been completed and the Hospice is working with the HSE and to complete this process during 2024.
+The Minister of Health announced in 2022 that Galway Hospice would be re designated as a Section 38 organisation and the process of redesignation was completed on 31 January 2024 when the Foundations signed a Section 38 service agreement with the HSE.
+As a result, all core services provided by the company being fully funded during 2024 which will ensure that the essential services that the Company provides are sustainable in the future.
 It is the directors' intention to expand our services and build a new hospice facility so that we meet the needs of our changing society while never losing sight of the core values of The Galway Hospice Company Limited by Guarantee.
 The directors acknowledge the ongoing support of our donors, fundraisers, volunteers and the HSE in enabling them to continue to enhance and develop the services of the Company.